 \(\dots\) |

 It is natural to write these sums in the margins of the table.
-For this reason, the PMF of \(X\) in this context is called the marginal PMF.
+For this reason, the PMF of \(X\) is called the marginal PMF in this context.

 Definition 13.3 (Marginal PMF) The marginal PMF of \(X\) refers to the PMF of \(X\) when it is calculated from a joint PMF.
 Specifically, the marginal PMF \(f_X\) can be calculated by summing the joint PMF over all the possible values of \(Y\): \[